 - Check the fan wheel for any wear or corrosion, as either can cause catastrophic failures.
-Check also for the buildup of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
-Clean or replace the wheel as required. - Check the V-belt drive for proper alignment and tension (see section on V-belt drives).
+Check also for the build-up of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
+Clean or replace the wheel as required. - 2.
+Check the V-belt drive for proper alignment and tension (see

+- section on V-belt drives).
 If belts are worn, replace them as a set, matched to within manufacturer's tolerances. - 3.
-Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - During any routine maintenance, all setscrews and bolts should be checked for tightness.
+Lubricate the bearings, but do not over lubricate as specified in the bearing section. - 4.
+During any routine maintenance, all setscrews and bolts should be checked for tightness.
 See the table for correct torques. - 5.
-When installing a new wheel, the proper wheel-to-inlet clearance must be maintained (see Figure 2).
+When installing a new wheel, the wheel should be positioned in the housing with the correct spacing between the edge of the inlet cone and the wheel, as follows: